somnambulist-tech/domain/README.md

    * Abstract EntityLocator that extends EntityRepository
    * Custom Postgres DQL functions
    * Custom traits for EntityRepository
- * Entities
+ * Models
    * Contracts - value object interface definitions
-   * Types - a collection of value-objects, enumerations and an aggregate root
+   * Types - a collection of value-objects, enumerations, and date helpers
    * AggregateRoot - an aggregate root stub implementation that can raise events
    * AbstractEntity and AbstractEntityCollection - child entities and helper for an aggregate root
  * Events